 (subscribing is an option when ordering a product)

 Not a subscription, but an honorable mention: Black and Bloom’s filterbox.
 They really should offer a subscription plan because they roast excellent coffee and have a nose for finding small lots with exotic coffee!

 Update: the filter box by Man met bril coffee also deserves an honorable mention!

-If you are a coffee roaster, you offer a subscription as well and would like to be included in this list, please get in touch with me!
+If you are a coffee roaster and you offer a (rotating) coffee subscription as well, please get in touch with me if you’d like to be included in this list!No Pressure Coffee